commercetools/commercetools-sync-java/docs/usage/PRODUCT_TYPE_SYNC.md

 #### Prerequisites
 1. Create a `sphereClient`:
 Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.

-   If you have custom requirements on the sphere client creation, then please make sure you apply at least the following decorators:
+If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).
-    - Limit the number of concurrent requests done to CTP.
-This can be done by decorating the `sphereClient` with [QueueSphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/QueueSphereClientDecorator.html)

-    - Retry decorator on 5xx errors with a retry strategy.
-This can be achieved by decorating the `sphereClient` with the [RetrySphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/RetrySphereClientDecorator.html)

 2. The sync expects a list of `ProductTypeDraft`s that have their `key` fields set to be matched with product types in the target CTP project.
 Also, the product types in the target project are expected to have the `key`